filestack/filestack-ruby/README.md

 client = client.new('YOUR_API_KEY', security: security)
 ```

-### Using Filelinks
+### Using FilestackFilelinks
-Filelink objects are representation of a file handle.
+FilestackFilelink objects are representation of a file handle.
 You can download, get raw file content, delete and overwrite file handles directly.
 Security is required for overwrite and delete methods.

 ### Transformations
 Transforms can be initiated one of two ways.
 The first, by calling ```transform``` on a filelink: